shupik123/FoundersApiPy/README.md

 # FoundersApiPy
-A small repo of the Founders API access made in a python package!
+A small repo of the Founders API access made into a python package!